 During college, Frank LoBue gained his first experience with coaching.
 He spent two summers participating in a baseball camp where he coached children aged 8-14.
 Early on Frank learned that it’s important to make the game fun for children.
 Otherwise, they won’t want to participate.
 Not every child plays at the same level, so Frank’s strategy is to partner up the more experienced players with someone who has less experience—that way the players can also learn from one another.
 It also helps the more advanced player learn to be a role model for the rest of the team.

 While Frank LoBue focuses on baseball, he believes it’s important for children to be involved in any sport.
 Participating in a team sport gives children structure, and it helps keep them active.
 Being outside is very important—especially with all of the digital distractions that can keep children inside.
 However, at the same time, parents shouldn’t push a child to play a sport if they don’t want to.
 By showing children the sport on TV or in person, teaching them about the rules, and finding players who can be role models, children might become interested in the activity over time and want to play.

-Frank LoBue currently works as the Senior Director of Retail Operations for Theory and Helmut Lang, an organization that operates 52 stores in addition to an e-commerce website and wholesale business.
+Frank LoBue currently worked as a Senior Director of Retail Operations, helping to operate 52 stores in addition to an e-commerce website and wholesale business.
 In total Frank has over 20 years in the retail industry.
 He first started working in retail during college, and over the years he has held various positions including Store Manager, Project Manager, and District Manager.
 Frank attended Wagner College, located in Staten Island, New York, where he earned his BS in Accounting in 1991 and his MBA in Management and Finance in 1993.